A Guide To Great Skin & Hair In Monsoons

 - Oil your hair only once or twice a week

 If you’ve been using a shampoo that’s been working well for your hair, do not switch to another brand, especially during monsoons.
 However, make sure it is not loaded with too many chemicals as they can be harsh on your hair.

 Wash your hair at least twice a week to keep your scalp clean, and every time you get drenched in the rain.
 Use a mild shampoo with ketoconazole especially if you have a dry, itchy scalp.

 Apply a tiny amount of conditioner or mask to your hair every time you wash them.
 It will keep the frizziness at bay and even take care of your greasy scalp and dandruff.

 If you have extremely frizzy hair, oil them only once a week, just 30 minutes before you take a shower.
 And if you use a serum, don’t use an oil-based one.
 Instead, use a gel-based smoothening serum which will work wonders.

 Monsoon is probably the worst season to get any hair treatments done.
-If you are planning to get a smoothening treatment or plan to get your hair straightened, your hair is much likely to attract moisture and brings those waves and curls back.
+If you are planning to get a smoothening treatment or plan to get your hair straightener, your hair is much more likely to attract moisture and brings those waves and curls back.

-A revitalising and rejuvenating scalp massage will help strengthen the damp roots.
+A revitalizing and rejuvenating scalp massage will help strengthen the damp roots.

 As you can see hair care is a tricky business but if you follow through with these beneficial hair care tips you will experience a frizz-free monsoon.

-If you have a tendency to develop infections of the skin and hair, consult a dermatologist before using any skin care or hair care products.
+If you have a tendency to develop infections of the skin and hair, consult a dermatologist before using any skincare or hair care products.
 They will be able to identify any underlying allergies and suggest the most effective treatment as well.
-Also, for more skin care and hair care tips, visit the Skin and Hair Academy and browse through our articles.